zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

    code agent.py
     ```

 1. Review the existing code, which retrieves the application configuration settings and loads data from *data.txt* to be analyzed.
-The rest of the file includes comments where you will add the necessary code to implement your data analysis agent.
+The rest of the file includes comments where you'll add the necessary code to implement your data analysis agent.
-1. Find the comment **Add references** and add the following code to import the classes you will need to build an Azure AI agent that uses the built-in code interpreter tool:
+1. Find the comment **Add references** and add the following code to import the classes you'll need to build an Azure AI agent that uses the built-in code interpreter tool:

     ```python
    # Add references